-Under the Admin Credentials section, input the Secret Token generated by your ThousandEyes's account (you can find the token under your ThousandEyes account: Security & Authentication).
+Under the Admin Credentials section, input the OAuth Bearer Token generated by your ThousandEyes's account (you can find and or generate a token under your ThousandEyes account Profile section).

 In the Azure portal, click Test Connection to ensure Azure AD can connect to your ThousandEyes app.
 If the connection fails, ensure your ThousandEyes account has Admin permissions and try step 5 again.